Dilsv/mels/README.md

 #### Bugs

-[Slideshow] - The slideshow on Home Page does not flick through the images correctly when website is running.
+[Slideshow] - The slideshow on Home Page does not cover the entirety of the width of the screen due to photo sizing.
+The developer intends to work on this for future uer improvements.
-         This is an ongoing issue.
-[Forms] - The bug with the form page could not be resolved.
-If given the opportunity I will go back and debug the issue ensuring a better user experience.
-This is an ongoing issue.
-[HTML/CSS] - When deployed the HTML and CSS on the site failed to upload due to bugs.
-If given the opportunity, I intend on going back and ensuring the project runs fluently with all of its features functional.
-This is an ongoing issue.
+[CKeditor] - i added the CKeditor into the contact form in order for users to edit their message varying from colours to onts etc. The CKeditor began giving error as it wasnt secure.
+This is an ongoing feature the developer intends to work on.
 [Django Admin] - The backend admin site did not register or show the bookings that were made unless they were manually input.
 If given the opportunity, I intend on tracing the location of the stored.
-This is an ongoing issue.
+This is now fixed.
-[Debugging] - When the developer sets the DEBUG value to true the website shows the images, HTML and CSS, however when set to False the website crashes.
-This is an ongoing issue.

 #### Improvements